Spooky Places To Visit This Fall in Michigan

 Before and during your visit to these ghostly locations, be mindful of what times of day visitors are allowed, as well as any informational and restrictive signage on the properties.
 Remember to always watch your step and be aware of your surroundings while exploring!

-state parks, Fayette is an Upper Peninsula treasure.
-More than 20 beautifully preserved iron buildings are still standing from this smelting town from the late nineteenth century.
+Located on the shores of the Garden Peninsula within one of Michigan’s most beautiful state parks, Fayette is an Upper Peninsula treasure.
+More than 20 beautifully preserved iron buildings are still standing from this smelting town built in the late nineteenth century.
 With a backdrop of Lake Michigan waters, towering forests and white sandstone cliffs, there’s plenty to explore in this ghost town.
 On a crisp, fall day, this townsite is sure to inspire both awe and chills during your U.P. adventure.

-Traverse City Ghost Tour.
+Want a guided tour for your spooky adventure?
+Go on a Traverse City Ghost Tour.
 These tours blend Traverse City’s rich history with the strange and haunting stories of the city’s past.
-You can choose between public and private tours, and will visit a variety of locations including the Perry Hannah House, City Opera House, State Theater and more—and the tour guide may also mix it up!
+You can choose between public and private tours, and will visit a variety of locations including the Perry Hannah House, City Opera House, State Theatre and more—and the tour guide may also mix it up!
 The tours run from spring until late fall, so if you don’t get a chance during autumn you can plan your future tour when warm weather returns.

 To discover local shops and restaurants while exploring more history in Traverse City, visit The Village at Grand Traverse Commons.
-This vibrant building was once Travers City State Hospital, a state-run asylum, that is over one hundred years old.
+This vibrant building was once the Traverse City State Hospital, a state-run asylum, that is over one hundred years old.

 Make sure you visit before sunset, as the cemetery is closed to the public after dark.

 The Lost City of Damon – Near Rose City